 When a message is sent, JMSTimestamp is ignored.
 When the send method returns, the field contains a a time value somewhere in the interval between the call and the return.
 It is in the format of a normal Java millis time value.

 Since timestamps take some effort to create and increase a message’s size, some JMS providers may be able to optimize message overhead if they are given a hint that timestamp is not used by an application.
-JMS MessageProducer provides a hint to disable timestamps.
-When a client sets a producer to disable timestamps it is saying that it does not depend on the value of timestamp for the messages it produces.
+Both MessageProducer and JMSProducer provide a method setDisableMessageTimestamp which allows the application to provide a hint to disable timestamps.
+When an application sets a producer to disable timestamps it is saying that it does not depend on the value of timestamp for the messages it produces.
 If the JMS provider accepts this hint, these messages must have the timestamp set to zero; if the provider ignores the hint, the timestamp must be set to its normal value.

 JMSCorrelationID